groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-specific-pages-groupdocs-merger-java/_index.md

 Ready to take it further?
 Explore additional capabilities such as splitting documents, applying watermarks, or securing files—all available through the same robust API.

-## FAQ Section

-**Q1: What versions of Java are compatible with GroupDocs.Merger for Java?**
-A1: JDK 8 or higher is recommended for compatibility.

-**Q2: Can I use GroupDocs.Merger to merge PDFs and Word documents together?**
-A2: Yes, the library supports merging various formats including PDFs and Word files.

-**Q3: Is there a limit on the number of pages that can be joined?**
-A3: The library can handle large documents; performance depends on system resources.

-**Q4: How do I handle errors during the merge process?**
-A4: Implement error handling using try‑catch blocks to manage exceptions and ensure smooth operation.

-**Q5: Where can I find more information about GroupDocs.Merger for Java features?**
-A5: Visit the [GroupDocs Documentation](https://docs.groupdocs.com/merger/java/) for comprehensive guides and API references.

 ## Additional Frequently Asked Questions

 **Q: Can I join pages from more than two documents in a single operation?**